Admission Basics Loading...

 University Transfer Admission

 Universities have various admission requirements for high school graduates and for non-matriculated adult students.
-Carefully examine the admission requirements for the university and the program of your choice.
+Carefully examine the admission requirements for the university and the program of choice.

 Mature Student Admission

-Admission requirements for adult students, 21 years of age or older on the first day of classes, to university transfer programs include English 30-1 and one or two additional 30-level subjects, depending on the program to which you are seeking admission.
-A minimum grade of 50 percent is required in each course and you must have a minimum overall average of 60 percent.
+Admission requirements for adult students, 21 years of age or older on the first day of classes, to university transfer programs include English 30-1 and one or two additional 30-level subjects, depending on the program to which applicants are seeking admission.
+A minimum grade of 50 percent is required in each course and applicants must have a minimum overall average of 60 percent.
 Placement assessments and a recommendation from an advisor in Student Services may be required.
 Contact the Admissions Office for more information.

 Out-of-Province Student Admission